Suitability Guidelines

 For a fixed indexed annuity replacement, we will accept a written narrative summary from the producer.

-* Exchanges in California involving >0 Combined Surrender and MVA Charges will not be considered.
+* Exchanges in California involving a net loss* of >0 will not be considered.

 Aged 80+

-As of December 1st, the maximum allowable loss before an exception review is required for annuity replacements recommended to owner(s) aged 80+ will change from a loss of 5% to 0% (including both surrender charges and market value adjustments).
+As of December 1st, the maximum allowable net loss* before an exception review is required for annuity replacements recommended to owner(s) aged 80+ will change from a net loss* of 5% to 0%.

 Factors to be considered: